leudz/shipyard/README.md

 While usable it is far from finished, there's a lot of planned features, nearly all being backward compatible additions.

-Most discussions about current and future features happen on zulip, feel free to join to follow the development or ask any question.
+Most discussions about current and future features happen on zulip, feel free to join in to follow the development, ask any question or just say hi.

 If you are new here, the [user guide](https://leudz.github.io/shipyard/book) is a great place to learn all about Shipyard!